contributor bios

 Fabrice Poussin

-Poussin is a professor of French and World Literature.
-His work in poetry and photography has appeared in Kestrel, Symposium, The Chimes, and hundreds of other publications worldwide.
-Most recently, his collections In Absentia, and If I Had a Gun, Half Past Life were published in 2021, 2022, and 2023 by Silver Bow Publishing.
+Poussin’s poetry and photography work has appeared in hundreds of magazines worldwide.
+Most recently, his collections In Absentia, If I Had a Gun, Half Past Life, and The Temptation of Silence were published in 2021, 2022, 2023, and 2024 by Silver Bow Publishing.

 Keith J. Powell